KazdenJolley/KazdenJolley/README.md

 ## About Me
 <br/>

-- I am a Full-Stack software engineer with two years of full-time experience.
+- I am a Full-Stack software engineer with four years of full-time experience.
-- I am currently working as a Full-Stack Engineer at Datafy.
+- I am currently working as a Web Developer at Datafy.
 - I enjoy people, reading, outdoors, food, and new experiences.
 - Ask me about anything.
 - I love meeting with new people.
 Connect with me on [LinkedIn](https://www.linkedin.com/kazden-jolley/) to start a conversation.